CS 108 - Data Science Foundations

 All assignments will have a 24-hour grace period during which no points will be deducted.

 Pair programs may be turned in within one week of the due date and still receive full credit.
-Pair programs submitted more than one week late will not receive credit.
+Pair programs submitted more than one week late will receive 50% credit.

 All other assignments may be turned in up to one week after the due date for 50% credit.
-After one week, an assignment will not receive credit.
+After one week, an assignment may receive at most 25% credit.

 No late assignments will be accepted after the last day of the quarter.